Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 Finnish personal identity codes are normally issued to people from other countries when their personal details are added to the information system maintained by the Agency for Digitalisation and Population Information.
 In some cases, IDs can be issued by the Finnish Immigration Service or the Finnish Tax Administration.
 A person can request a personal ID from the Tax Administration if they need it for tax-related reasons when they start working in Finland.

-3.2 Individual tax numbers in the construction sector; the Tax Number Register
+3.2 Individual tax number and the Tax Number Register

 Everyone working on a construction site or at a shipyard must have a photo ID that displays their tax number.
 Additionally, the tax number must be in the public tax number register.
 The Finnish Tax Administration’s online information service allows users to check whether an individual worker’s name and tax number are in the tax number register.
 To get a tax number, a person needs a Finnish personal ID, which is registered in the Population Information System.

-Read more: tax.fi/taxnumber and Individual tax numbers and the public tax number register.
+Read more about tax numbers in the instructions on Tax number and Individual tax numbers and the public tax number register

 4.1 General remarks about employee leasing